 Due to the nature of the exploration, the itinerary is a guideline and may change in order to maximize wildlife and natural encounters.
 Variations in itinerary and the order of days may occur.

-Airfare; super-premium wine, beer and liquor; port fees and taxes; discretionary gratuities to vessel's crew, typically 5-10% of fare; travel insurance; personal expenses; fuel surcharge may apply.
+Airfare; some premium wine, beer and liquor; port fees and taxes; discretionary gratuities to vessel's crew, typically 5-10% of fare; travel insurance; personal expenses; fuel surcharge may apply.